guedim/PgBulkInsert/README.md

 ```

 >
-> The PaymentReference, PaymentReferenceAdditionalValue and PaymentReferenceExtraParameter have foreign keys  :(
+> The PaymentReference, PaymentReferenceAdditionalValue and PaymentReferenceExtraParameter have foreign keys.
 > It is mandatory import the entities in the following order:
 >
 - Import data into PaymentReference entity